 I have built the website for the organisation of the ‘Prijs der Nederlandse Letteren’ to easily enable them to put new laureates in the picture and keep an archive of past winners of the prize

-Working on the story and the brand identity (wow, that sounds professional) of my small company, LittleBigThings
+I am working on the story and the brand identity of my small company, LittleBigThings.

-I am further optimising the (I dare to say greener) infrastructure to launch, host and support WordPress websites.
-I might write about it sometime.
+I am further optimising the greener infrastructure to launch, host and support WordPress websites.

 When people talk about travelling to the past, they worry about radically changing the present by doing something small.
 But barely anyone in the present really thinks that they can radically change the future by doing something small.